cloudmesh-community/book/chapters/class/516/quicktips.md

 ## Assignments

-Besides the Lab's, we have only two main assignments in this class.
+Besides the Lab's, we have only a few assignments in this class.
 The Lab's will prepare you towards achieving these assignments.

 ### Technology Review